-Second Season (Track), 15th Season (Cross Country)
+Fifth Season (Track and Field), 19th Season (Cross Country)

-Humboldt State 1983
+Humboldt State, 1983

-Field / Cross Country on Dec.
-30, 2009
+Cross Country on Dec.
+30, 2009.

-“I look forward to providing a positive environment that will allow the student-athlete to obtain academic and athletic excellence.
-I also look forward to recruiting and coaching bright, energetic and passionate young men and women who seek the outstanding education and athletic opportunity that Cal Poly offers.”
+“I look forward to providing a positive environment that will allow the student-athlete to obtain academic and athletic excellence,” he added.
+“I also look forward to recruiting and coaching bright, energetic and passionate young men and women who seek the outstanding education and athletic opportunity that Cal Poly offers.”

-“Cal Poly has a long-standing tradition of excellence in the sports of track and field and cross country, with numerous All-Americans as well as alumni who went on to become Olympians,” Conover said.
+“Cal Poly has a longstanding tradition of excellence in the sports of track and field and cross country, with numerous All-Americans as well as alumni who went on to become Olympians,” Conover said.
 “That fact, combined with the number of successful coaches who came before me and the number of alumni who are currently successful high school and collegiate coaches, truly make it special to be the Director of Track and Field and Cross Country at Cal Poly.
 The program has a special place in the hearts of many alumni and fans of the sport who have been associated with Cal Poly.”

-In 1988, Conover was the Olympic Trials Champion in the marathon and went on to run at the 1988 Seoul Olympics.
+In 1988, Conover was the Olympic Trials champion in the marathon and went on to run at the 1988 Seoul Olympics.
 He competed professionally from 1984-96 and was a four-time U.S. Olympic Trials qualifier.

-Conover, who survived a battle with Hodgkin’s Disease in 1993 and 1994, was inducted into the Humboldt State University Hall of Fame in 1993.
+Conover, who survived a battle with Hodgkin’s disease in 1993 and 1994, was inducted into the Humboldt State University Hall of Fame in 1993.

 Prior to his coaching stint at Cal Poly, Conover was an assistant planner with San Luis Obispo County from 1989-92 and editor of a magazine, The Runner’s Schedule, from 1992-95.
 He served internships in the planning departments for the city of San Luis Obispo in 1985 and Morro Bay in 1987.

 Mark lives with his wife, Kelly, in San Luis Obispo.
-They had triplets in May 2007 -- two girls, Audrey and Marley, and a boy, Cordell.
+They had triplets in May 2007 — two girls, Audrey and Marley, and a boy, Cordell.